 Q. What is sentinel node biopsy?

-The assumption made is that the sentinel node is a good indicator of the status of the other lymph nodes that the tumour drains to.
+The sentinel node is a good indicator of the status of the other lymph nodes that the tumour drains to.
 If the sentinel node contains cancer, it is removed, along with its surrounding nodes and any other suspicious nodes.
-But if the sentinel node is clear, removal of the lymph nodes may be unnecessary and so the risk of surgical side effects, such as lymphoedema, are avoided.
+But if the sentinel node is clear, removal of the lymph nodes may be unnecessary, and so the risk of surgical side effects such as lymphoedema can be reduced.

 Q. What are the treatments for breast cancer?

-Breast cancer treatment options include surgery — breast conserving surgery and mastectomy — radiation treatment, chemotherapy and hormone-blocking medications.
+Breast cancer treatment options include surgery — breast-conserving surgery or mastectomy — radiation treatment, chemotherapy, hormone treatment and targeted therapy.
 Sometimes a combination of treatments is needed.
-If the tumour is confined to the breast, surgery is usually carried out.

 Q. What are the different types of surgery?

 A. Surgery will either be to remove the whole breast (this is called mastectomy) or the tumour and some of the normal tissue surrounding the tumour (this is called breast-conserving surgery).
 One type of breast-conserving surgery is lumpectomy, where the cancer is removed along with a margin of normal tissue from around it.

 Surgery also usually involves removal of some of the lymph nodes from under the arm.